CourierTX/Coilsnake-Labelled-Music-Files/README.md

 The packs are listed in numerical order (0-F)

-A .ebmused file is given to have the ROM names fit with the song tracks, for ease of searching
+A .ebmused file is given to have the ebmused names to be the same as the categorized names, for ease of searching

 The instrument packs, and pack 01, have not been touched at the moment, but at some point I will categorize them, but for now, here's a good resource! https://gist.github.com/livvy94/cb70ddd4c5309c0c52e662f985d6648b